Financial-Times/o-gallery/README.md

 ## CSS classes

 A `o-gallery__item--selected` class is applied to only the selected Gallery item.
 It is up to a product to use this class to apply styles as required.
 This class is only likely to be useful when `multipleItemsPerPage` is set to true.
+This class is also used to identify the initially selected item when constructing a Gallery from HTML source.